huhuapop/JPEG-Coding-and-decoding/README.md

 Getting Started
 This program is used for practicing the encoding and processing of digital images.
-This contains the following process: color conversion size conversion
+This contains the following process: color conversion, size conversion,
-DCT
+DCT,
-Quantize
+Quantize,
-Zig-zag
+Zig-zag,
-Run-length Code
+Run-length Code,
-Huffman Code(Not finish yet)
+Huffman Code(Not finish yet),

-Gaussian filter
+Gaussian filter,
-Median filter
+Median filter,

 Prerequisites
 System Environment: Windows 10